With guided and self-guided tour options, choose how you experience the landscape, spirit, and history of Wanuskewin.

 What does outreach include?

-• Up to four sessions can be booked in one day
+• One 45-60 minute session–up to four sessions can be booked in one day

 • Programs can be done in your classroom, gym, library, outside, etc.

-Virtual programming and outreach must be booked at least two weeks in advance.
+Outreach programming must be booked at least two weeks in advance.
 Complete the form below to secure your spot.

 Book Now